How should Toronto balance urban growth and environmental protection?

 Why are EAs so important?

 “EAs allow us to look at the project and evaluate why we need it, and then how best to achieve it, through natural environment, social and economic lenses,” says Williston.
+Indeed, it’s not just the environment that benefits when EAs are done right.
 The process ensures the public that the environment is respected, their tax dollars are being well spent, that the choice made makes economic sense, and that the needs of society are met.
 “Without an EA, there is no way to find a balanced solution,” Williston adds.

 What does the process involve?